 Figure 3.
 Eucalyptus nitens progeny trial at Howdens Block in Southland was established in 2011.
-The tree material at this trial originates from Alexandra, Tinkers and Waiouru seed-orchards and is aimed at testing a sub-set of the families in the breeding population for resistance to the leaf-eating beetle Paropsis.
+The tree material at this trial originates from Alexandra, Tinkers and Waiouru seed-orchards and was established to test a sub-set of the families in the breeding population for resistance to the leaf-eating beetle Paropsis data is now available from this site to use in selection next generation parents for testing.